Sycamost/easy-list/README.md

 You can reverse the order of elements in a list with <code>reverse()</code>.

 You can turn any list into a list of the power set of the elements of that list with <code>powerSet()</code>.

+You can find the min or max of a list, You may supply your own ordering function - if you don't, the < and > operators will be used if they are defined; and if not, they are ordered by hash code.